 Contributed by Elaine & Dave of The Whole World is a Playground/a>

 Masquerading as an antique pawn shop, Beauty and Essex is located in a former furniture shop on the Lower East Side.
-The old school vintage store front belies the glamorous scene awaiting patrons behind its doorway where marble, mirrors, spiral staircases and chandeliers define the sleek brunch setting.
+The old school vintage storefront belies the glamorous scene awaiting patrons behind its doorway where marble, mirrors, spiral staircases and chandeliers define the sleek brunch setting.

 The tapas style menu with share plates is perfect for a brunch get together and our favourite dishes include the signature grilled cheese and the requisite avocado toast which are served among other brunch favourites like fried chicken and crab egg.
 The Beauty and Essex prohibition style cocktails are the perfect accompaniment to afternoon dining on the weekend and they serve a mean Bloody Mary which instantly clears any cobwebs from a Friday or Saturday night in the city!

-If you are feeling like letting loose on a Sunday afternoon we love the champagne brunch – eating red velvet waffles while sipping champagne followed by dancing and an all round party atmosphere (DJ and glow sticks included!), what more could a NYC brunch need?!
+If you are feeling like letting loose on a Sunday afternoon we love the champagne brunch – eating red velvet waffles while sipping champagne followed by dancing and an all-round party atmosphere (DJ and glow sticks included!), what more could a NYC brunch need?!

-Don’t forget to check out the ladies bathroom which is a scene in its itself: the luxurious couches and antique perfumes are a delight but it’s the complementary pink champagne that woes the crowds and makes a bathroom break a more frequent necessity!
+Don’t forget to check out the ladies bathroom which is a scene in its itself: the luxurious couches and antique perfumes are a delight but it’s the complimentary pink champagne that woes the crowds and makes a bathroom break a more frequent necessity!